-Parameter is global, stored non-volatile in ME and not reset by AT&F. Setting takes effect after next USB interface enumeration.
+Parameter is global, stored non-volatile in ME and not reset by AT&F. Setting will be active after EHS5-E restart.
 Parameter shall be given in HEX format, maximum 4 characters.

 Please note that this parameter is effective only if the customized Device Descriptor <deviceDescr>=1 is enabled.